 When it comes to extreme temperatures, cellulose and fiberglass differ significantly.
 Fiberglass will lose up to 50% of its’ R-value once the outside temperature drops well below freezing, while cellulose insulation does not diminish in extreme climates.

 Cellulose and fiberglass insulation also differ when you compare the environmental effects.
 Cellulose insulation is eco-friendlier than fiberglass because it contains a higher percentage of recycled content.
 Fiberglass takes more energy to produce and may pollute the air during the manufacturing process.
 Cellulose, on the other hand, is treated with borates, which are inert chemicals that are safe for installers and homeowners.

 Superior Air Duct Cleaning: Your Insulation Removal Professionals

 Old insulation can present health hazards for you and your family, and it can be dangerous to remove insulation on your own.
 Superior Air Duct Cleaning is here to help.
-With our safe insulation removal service, we use the best technology in the business to rid your attic of blown in cellulose insulation.
-If you have low quality or old insulation, contact us today.
+With our safe insulation removal service, we use the best technology in the business to rid your attic of blown-in cellulose insulation.
+If you have low quality or old insulation, contact us in western PA or eastern OH today.